Asumji/ChatTriggers-AsuAddons/README.md

 3. Download ChatTriggers (https://www.chattriggers.com/)
 4. Drag the jar into your mods Folder.
 (AppData/Roaming/.minecraft/mods)
 5. Launch Forge
-6. Go on a Server and Type /ct import AsuAddons or manual Install (after step 5):
+6. Go on a Server and type /ct import AsuAddons
+7. or manual Install (after step 5):

 6. Download Source Code.
 7. Unzip it.